isabella232/vouch-auth-module/README.md

 - Clear your browser's cache and cookies.
 - Login into the user’s profile using a URL that references the authentication chain with SAML2 module that you created above.
 For example, http://openam.partner.com:8080/openam/XUI/#login/&service=VZPChain
 - If configured correctly, AM will redirect you to the VZP identity provider for authentication.
-You will be presented with a page similar to the below:
+You will be presented with a page similar to the one below:
 ![QRLogin](./images/QRLogin.png)
 - In the VZP app tap `SCAN QR`
  ![Home](./images/Home.png)